nasa/cumulus-orca/tasks/request_files/README.md

                     'key' (str): Name of the file within the granule.
                     'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes
                     'success' (bool): Should enter this method set to False.
-Modified to 'True' if no error occurs.
+Modified to 'True' by method end.
                     'err_msg' (str): Will be modified if error occurs.